 Should I Apply for Veterans Disability Benefits on my Own?

 There are many avenues available for assistance.
-The DVA has staff at its regional centers that can help you.
-The DVA also provides a list of accredited attorneys, claims agents and Veterans Service Organizations (VSO) Representatives in your area.
+The VA has staff at its regional centers that can help you.
+The VA also provides a list of accredited attorneys, claims agents and Veterans Service Organizations (VSO) Representatives in your area.
 The Disabled American Veterans group is just one example of a private organization that offers free help to file your claim.

 To find the closest regional benefits office, you can enter your zip code in the VA Facility Locator, at https://www.va.gov/directory/guide/home.asp.

 Where to obtain one-on-one assistance from a team of experts—and why you should

 We mentioned some valid reasons for having a knowledgeable law firm help you apply for VA disability benefits or appeal a denial of benefits.
 Among them: